L3MON4D3/LuaSnip/DOC.md

     left of) the cursor when `ls.expand()` is called matches it, the snippet will be expanded.
-    By default, "matches" means the text in front of the cursor matches the trigger exactly, this behaviour can be modified through `trigEngine`
+    By default, "matches" means the text in front of the cursor matches the trigger exactly, this behavior can be modified through `trigEngine`
   - `name`: string, can be used by e.g. `nvim-compe` to identify the snippet.
   - `desc` (or `dscr`): string, description of the snippet, \n-separated or table for multiple lines.